c3g/GenPipes/pipelines/rnaseq_light/README.md

 Currently, this pipeline only fully supports *paired-end libraries* with only *one readset per sample* and at least *3 biological replicates* per exeprimental group.
 Additional functionality will be added in future versions.

+**Note**: As of version 3.1.4, only Homo_sapiens.GRCh37 and Mus_musculus.GRCm38 are supported by default.
+Support for additional genomes will be added gradually.
+Users can also generate the required tx2gene files for their genome of preference to use this pipeline.

 Usage
 -----
 ```